 NTP Server IP.
 Enter the IP address of user defined NTP Server.

-Change these settings as described here and click Save Settings to apply your changes, or click Cancel Changes to cancel your changes.
-Help information is available on the right side of the screen.
+Change these settings as described here and click Apply to apply your changes, or cancel your changes by not applying your changes.
+Help information is available on the upper-right-hand side of the screen.